eturino/eapi/README.md

 ## TODO

-1. Method-call-initialise shortcut to be able to ignore 'eapi_' in the function name and still recognise classes within that module.
-2. `type` option in property definition to accept symbol -> if a class can be recognised by that name, it works ok.
+1. `type` option in property definition to accept symbol -> if a class can be recognised by that name, it works ok.
 If not, it still uses that for type validation (using `is?`) but it does not use that in the `init_` method.

 ## Contributing